senisenjaya/senisenjaya.github.io/index.md

 Department of Botany
 University of British Columbia

-My research focuses on the evolutionary biology of the ginger family (Zingiberaceae).
-Using phylogenomic data, I aim to resolve evolutionary relationships within the family, particularly the genus *Hellwigia*.
-I am also interested in the evolution of sexual systems and the role of pollination biology in shaping reproductive strategies and diversification in Zingiberaceae.
+My research focuses on the evolution and systematics of the ginger family (Zingiberaceae).
+Using phylogenomic data, I investigate evolutionary relationships within the family, particularly the genus *Hellwigia*, and use these insights to address long-standing taxonomic questions.
+I am also interested in the evolution of plant sexual systems and the role of pollination biology in shaping reproductive strategies and diversification in Zingiberaceae.

 ## News
 - **2026-03** — Website launched.